-Get today’s every high school football games start times and results.
+Get today’s every high school football game start times and results.
 Select a state below to view their high school Football scores (Sign Up to Provide Live Scores for your High School).
-Also All Time Div.
+Also All-Time Div.
 Championship Games Scoreboard

 What Are Frequently Asked Questions in High School Football?

 An FAQ is a list of frequently asked questions (FAQs) & answers on a particular topic (also known as Questions & Answers or Frequently Answered Questions).
 The format is usually utilized in articles, websites, email lists, and online forums where common questions tend to recur, for instance through posts or queries by new users associated with public knowledge gaps. the aim of an FAQ is usually to supply information on frequent questions or concerns; however, the format may be a useful means of organizing information, and text consisting of questions and their answers may thus be called an FAQ no matter whether the questions are literally commonly asked.

 Since the acronym FAQ originated in textual media, its pronunciation varies.
 FAQ is most ordinarily pronounced as an initialism, “F-A-Q”, but can also be pronounced as an acronym, “FAQ”. website designers often label one list of questions as an “FAQ”, like on Google Search, while using “FAQs” to denote multiple lists of questions like on us Treasury sites.
 Use of “FAQ” to ask one commonly asked question, in and of itself, is a smaller amount common.
 High School Football Question’s Answer